tytydraco/yessleep/out/Actually_I_dont_need_to_make_new_friends_Im_fine.md

 I haven't seen him since.

-I slowly dragged myself home, I was only a few blocks away when I heard a voice, rough and old.
+I slowly dragged myself home, I was only a few buildings away when I heard a voice, rough and old.

 "You dropped something" he said spitting through his broken teeth and stained beard.